solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

    - `max_size` - The maximum number of oracles a queue can support.

 2. Aggregator/data feed setup - The aggregator/feed account gets created.
 A feed
-   belongs to a single Oracle queue.
+   belongs to a single oracle queue.
 The feed’s configuration dictates how update requests are invoked and routed through the network.
 3. Job account setup - Besides the feed, a job account for each data source must be set up.
 This defines how oracles can fulfill the feed’s update requests.
    This includes defining where the oracles should fetch the data the feed is requesting.
-4. Request assignment - Once an update has been requested with the feed account, the Oracle queue assigns the request to different oracles/nodes in the queue to fulfill.
+4. Request assignment - Once an update has been requested with the feed account, the oracle queue assigns the request to different oracles/nodes in the queue to fulfill.
 The oracles will fetch the data from the data source defined in each of the feed’s job accounts.
 Each job account has a weight associated with it.
 The oracle will calculate the weighted median of the results from across all the jobs.
 5. After `minOracleResults` responses are received, the onchain program calculates the result using the median of the oracle responses.
-Oracles who respond within the queue’s configured parameters are rewarded, while the oracles who respond outside this threshold are slashed (if the queue has `slashingEnabled`).
+Oracles that respond within the queue’s configured parameters are rewarded, while the oracles who respond outside this threshold are slashed (if the queue has `slashingEnabled`).